 It has since grown past $1 billion, according to Tennessee Lottery figures.

 Then in 2005, the lottery saw its first Powerball winner, with a South Pittsburg woman collecting more than $25 million in winnings.

 Sports betting, however, has been a relatively new venture.

 Across the United States, sports betting was illegal from 1992 to 2018.
 But in 2018, the U.S. Supreme Court overturned federal legislation and sports betting once again became legalized.

-This led Tennessee to pass legislation allowing online sports betting within the state, but not in-person.
-The first sports bets began being taken in November 2020.
+This led Tennessee to pass legislation allowing online sports betting within the state, but not in person.
+The first sports bets were taken in November 2020.

 The Tennessee Sports Wagering Act also places stipulations on what the revenue can be used for within the state.